 Abbreviations : Report Help

 Sapeloviruses are most closely related to members of the Enterovirus genus, but possess leader polypeptides of unknown functions.
 The 2A polypeptide may be a cysteine protease, but it is distinct from that of the enteroviruses.
 The 2B and 3A proteins are also very different from the enteroviruses.
-In all three sapelovirus species the IRES is type IV, whereas in all enterovirus species it is type I.
+In both sapelovirus species the IRES is type IV, whereas in all enterovirus species it is type I.

 No surface morphology is visible by EM.